-WHEREAS, to mitigate the foregoing risks, the City Council has determined to prohibit outdoor camping in these high fire areas; and
+WHEREAS, to mitigate the foregoing risks, the City Council has determined to prohibit outdoor camping in these high fire areas as well as in areas in, upon, under, or adjacent to certain critical infrastructure; and

-WHEREAS, a further principal threat to the public health, safety, and welfare is the potential destruction of, damage to, or interference with the flora, fauna, hillside habitat, and wildlife, as well as interference with public services such as law enforcement, fire prevention, transportation, and utilities including communication, water, and waste disposal, within the WUI of the City.
+WHEREAS, a further principal threat to the public health, safety, and welfare is the potential destruction of, damage to, or interference with the flora, fauna, hillside habit, and wildlife, as well as interference with public services such as law enforcement, fire prevention, transportation, and utilities including communication, water, and waste disposal, within the WUI of the City.

-NOW THEREFORE, the City Council of the City of Riverside does ordain as follows:
+NOW THEREFORE, the City Council of the CITY OF RIVERSIDE DOES ORDAIN AS FOLLOWS:

-Section 1.
+SECTION 1.
 The City Council adopts the foregoing and incorporates the same herein by this reference.

-Section 2.
-The City Council declares the purpose of this ordinance is to mitigate the threat of fire and other potential causes of destruction and damage in or around the City's high fire areas, in order to protect the health, safety, and welfare of the public, by authorizing the removal of persons and their personal property in those areas of the City determined to constitute high fire danger, and to prohibit sitting, lying, sleeping, the placement of bulky items or personal property in those areas.
+SECTION 2.
+The City Council declares the purpose of this ordinance is to mitigate the threat of fire and other potential causes of destruction and damage to, and interference with, critical infrastructure or in City high fire areas, in order to protect the health, safety, and welfare of the public, by authorizing the removal of persons and their personal property in those areas of the City determined to constitute high fire danger, and to prohibit sitting, lying, sleeping, the placement of bulky items or personal property in those areas.